Former Biden coronavirus advisers push White House to more widely recommend use of N95 masks - KESQ

 In a memo to Biden’s top coronavirus advisers obtained by CNN, a dozen health and safety experts — including four members of Biden’s former advisory board — called on the US Centers for Disease Control and Prevention and the Occupational Safety and Health Administration (OSHA) to “recommend and require the use of respiratory protection, such as N95 FFRs (filtering facepiece respirators), to protect all workers at high risk of exposure and infection.”

-The authors call on the CDC to adopt the first national consumer mask standard to protect American workers and general public.
-Published Tuesday by ASTM, an international technical standards organization, it outlines minimum fit, design, performance and testing requirements for consumer face masks.
-The standard will soon allow the American public to be able to choose between two levels of mask protection seen on package labeling.

-They also urged the administration to “coordinate a national effort” to distribute NIOSH-certified respirators and ASTM barrier face coverings to workers in need and use the Defense Production Act to ramp up mask production.
+They also urged the CDC to adopt the first national consumer mask standard and urged the administration to “coordinate a national effort” to distribute National Institute for Occupational Safety and Health-certified respirators and ASTM barrier face coverings to workers in need and use the Defense Production Act to ramp up mask production.

 But the memo’s signatories — including former Biden advisers Rick Bright, Dr. Celine Gounder, Dr. David Michaels and Michael Osterholm — say there are now millions of N95 masks “available and sitting in warehouses,” and are urging the administration to go further.